DallanQ/lotr_journeys_in_middle_earth/Reference.md

 7.1 Each campaign consists of multiple adventures played in order.

-7.2 Between each adventure of a campaign, heroes can purchase skills,

-upgrade items, equip trinkets, and change their roles.
+7.2 Between each adventure of a campaign, heroes can purchase skills, upgrade items, equip trinkets, and change their roles.

 - Heroes cannot trade items.
 However, heroes can equip any available trinket from the item menu at the start of each adventure.

-7.3 Most adventures occur on a journey map that represents large areas of middle-earth.
+7.3 Most adventures occur on a journey map that represents large areas of Middle-earth.

 7.4 Some adventures occur on a battle map, which is used when the focus of the campaign shifts from travel and exploration to a pivotal moment in the journey.